Security threat prompts shutdown of Kari Lake campaign headquarters in Phoenix | Politics

 The delivery of an envelope containing a suspicious white powder prompted the Arizona gubernatorial campaign of Republican nominee Kari Lake to shut down its Phoenix headquarters two days before the election, the campaign said in a statement on Sunday.

-Hobbs condemned the behavior directed at her opponent, issuing a statement calling the incident "incredibly concerning," adding, "I am thankful that she (Lake) and her staff were not harmed," CNN reported.
-"Political violence, threats, or intimidation have no place in our democracy," CNN quoted Hobbs as saying.
+Hobbs condemned the behavior directed at her opponent, issuing a statement calling the incident "incredibly concerning," adding, "I am thankful that she (Lake) and her staff were not harmed."
+"Political violence, threats, or intimidation have no place in our democracy," Hobbs said.

 The incident came nearly two weeks after a burglary of Hobbs' campaign headquarters.
 A suspect was arrested two days later.
 Hobbs' campaign has criticized Lake for failing to condemn threats to election workers and voters, saying the Republican candidate's harsh rhetoric and acceptance of Trump's election falsehoods created conditions for such a burglary to take place.